 Evidence-Based Practices in Labor

-- Continuous Labor Support: Studies show that continuous support from a trained professional can reduce the need for interventions, promote satisfaction, and decrease labor duration.
+- Continuous Labor Support: Studies show that continuous support from a trained professional reduces intervention rates, increases satisfaction, and can shorten labor duration.

-- Frequent Position Changes: Encouraging women to change positions during labor can enhance comfort and improve fetal positioning, potentially leading to shorter labors.
+- Frequent Position Changes: Changing positions during labor can improve comfort and fetal positioning, which may shorten labor.

-- Avoiding Routine Interventions: Evidence suggests that limiting unnecessary interventions, such as routine episiotomies, can lower risks for both mother and baby.
+- Avoiding Routine Interventions: Evidence shows that limiting unnecessary procedures, including routine episiotomies, reduces risk for both mother and baby.

 Empowering Women Through Informed Choices